 Competition details

 Each year, the City of Bellingham and the Whatcom Museum sponsor the Essence of Bellingham photo competition.
-Entries that capture the “essence” of Bellingham are showcased and added to a Whatcom Museum photo collection.
-It’s a fun, free way to help preserve images of life in Bellingham for future generations.
+We add all entries to Whatcom Museum’s historic photo archives.
+Submitted photos may also appear on BTV, in City publications, on the City website, and in City social media posts.
+Past competition results are available online.
+Essence of Bellingham is a fun, free way to help preserve images of life in Bellingham for future generations.

 Submitting photos